How Much Does a Funeral Cost

 What If I Have Health Issues?
 Can I Still Get Coverage?

-Many people worry that existing health conditions will prevent them from qualifying for burial insurance.
-The reality is that final expense carriers are often more lenient than traditional life insurers and offer options even when health is less than perfect.
+Many people worry that health conditions will prevent them from qualifying for burial insurance.
+The reality is that final expense carriers often offer more flexible options than traditional life insurers—especially because coverage amounts are smaller and designed specifically for final costs.

 Putting It All Together: How Much Does a Funeral Cost for Your Family?

 Every family’s situation is different.
 Some want a traditional funeral with visitation, formal services, and burial in a family plot.
 Others prefer a simple cremation with a modest memorial.
-The important thing is not to leave your family guessing.
+The important thing is not to leave your family guessing or scrambling.

-By estimating how much a funeral is likely to cost, deciding what kind of service you want, and matching that plan with a well-structured burial insurance policy, you can:
+When you estimate how much a funeral is likely to cost, define what you want, and match that plan with a well-structured burial insurance policy, you can protect loved ones from financial stress and make the administrative side of a difficult time far easier.

 - Protect loved ones from unexpected funeral bills